Frequently asked questions

 Does De La Rue print all British money?

 De La Rue designs and manufactures all circulating banknotes.
-We also provide SAFEGUARD® polymer substrate for the majority of polymer banknotes, including the Bank of England £20.
+We also provide SAFEGUARD® polymer substrate for polymer banknotes.

 What is seigniorage?